Best Types of Containers For Storing Olive Oil – THE GUIDE

 There’s only one type of container that’s suitable for storing large amounts of olive oil, and that’s INOX.
 Inox is undoubtedly the no.1 container you should always use to store plenty of olive oil, which is especially important for olive growers and oil makers.

-Inox is the type of steel that’s completely inert to olive oil and gives the oil adequate protection from oxygen, sunlight, and temperature.
+Inox is a type of steel that’s completely inert to olive oil and gives the oil adequate protection from oxygen, sunlight, and temperature.

 In the past, people would use stone containers (in Croatia, we call them “kamenica “) to store olive oil.
 That’s one of the worst types of olive oil containers and isn’t used anymore.
 Today, stone containers are only used as souvenirs.